HackYourFutureBelgium/React_2025/react2/week1/lesson-plan.md

 - **Handling focus, text selection, and media playback using refs**
   - Provide examples of using refs for focus management, text selection, and media playback

+### Component Libraries (20 minutes)

+- **What are component libraries?**
+  - Explain the concept of component libraries
+  - Discuss the benefits of using component libraries

+- **Benefits of using component libraries**
+  - Consistency: Consistent design and branding across the application
+  - Reusability: Reusable components for faster development
+  - Accessibility: Built-in accessibility features

+- **Popular component library (Material-UI)**
+  - Introduce Material-UI as a popular React component library
+  - Showcase some commonly used Material-UI components

+- **How to install and use a component library**
+  - Demonstrate how to install Material-UI in a Next.js application
+  - Show how to import and use Material-UI components

 ## Advanced Components 2.1 Exercises (30 minutes)